coffee2code/admin-commenters-comments-count/readme.txt

 There are many reasons, some of which might include:

-* Quickly identifying a first-time commenter
+* Quickly identify a first-time commenter
-* Quickly identifying unfamiliar commenters that have in fact commented before
+* Quickly identify unfamiliar commenters that have in fact commented before
-* Quickly seeing how many total comments a particular commenter has made, and how many comments are pending
+* Quickly see how many total comments a particular commenter has made, and how many comments are pending
-* Easily going to a listing of all comments by a commenter, in order to see what and when they last commented, or what/when they first commented
+* Easily navigate to a listing of all approved comments and all moderated comments by a commenter, in order to see what post and when they last commented (or first commented), get a feel for the nature of their comments, or find something they've said in the past

 = How does the plugin know about all of the comments someone made to the site? =